 About Oral Cancer

 Oral cancer is not a rare disease.
-The Oral Cancer Foundation estimates that more than 43,000 people will be diagnosed with oral cancer by the end of this year.
+The Oral Cancer Foundation estimates that more than 43,000 people will be diagnosed with oral cancer by the end of each year.
 The most common causes of oral cancer are tobacco and alcohol use and HPV.
 Self exams and routine visits to the dentist are the best way to ensure that oral cancer is recognized as early as possible.

 What To Expect With Oral Cancer Screening